Projective characterization of higher-order quantum transformations: Introductory example extended: dynamics-like construction up to fourth order

 where $E_i \ast M_j \equiv \TrX{A_1}{\left(\mathds{1}^{A_0}\otimes E_i^T\right)\cdot M_j}$ is the link product of the two operators \cite{Chiribella2009}, which corresponds to the CJ representation of the sequential composition of these two instruments over subsystem $A_1$.

-\paragraph*{Remark 2.} For the sake of the argument, in the following we will take the point of view in which the introduced dynamics are the deterministic objects the parties have no influence over, and everything else is locally controlled by some local parties.
+This construction of the quantum instrument formalism has been abstracted under the name `dynamics-like construction' at the end of App. \ref{sec:examples_bipartite_PM}.
+For the sake of the argument, however, we will take a slightly different point of view in the following: the introduced transformations will be considered to be the states of the higher-order theory instead of the effects, and the effects will not be extended to be the functionals on the new states.
+In other words, the introduced dynamics will be considered to be the deterministic objects over which the parties have no influence (the state), and everything else will be locally controlled by some parties acting probabilistically (the effects).
 For the case of Eq. \eqref{eq:1-comb_ij}, this amounts to taking the marginal over $j$, $p(i|M, \rho) = \InProd{M}{\rho \otimes E_i^T}$.
-We do so because this will maximise the number of local parties, which makes ICO more obvious; it would be difficult to talk about the ICO \textit{within} the whole operator representing the shared dynamics, whereas it can be more easily discussed by looking at the correlations achievable by a group of parties sharing this global object.
-In this regard, this amounts of taking the dynamics as the state and everything else as local effects.
+The parties $A_0$ and $A_1$ then share a channel in which $A_0$ inputs a state, and of which $A_1$ measures the output.
+We do so because this will maximize the number of local parties, which makes ICO more obvious: it would be difficult to talk about the ICO \textit{within} the whole operator representing the shared dynamics (i.e. the global functional on the state), whereas it can be more easily discussed by looking at the correlations achievable by a group of parties sharing this global object.
+In this regard, this amounts to taking the dynamics as the state and everything else as local effects in tensor product.